Nrico/fineartsuite/README.md

 ## Admin upload page

 An `admin-upload.html` file is available for uploading new artwork.
 It provides fields for title, medium, dimensions, price, image upload with preview, and status.
 Open the file in a browser to use the form.

+## Security features

+The server now hashes the configured admin password using Node's `crypto.scrypt` before comparison.
+All form submissions include a CSRF token stored in the user session.
+Basic validation is applied to the login and upload forms to reject missing or malformed fields.